openstack/openstack-ansible-ops/bootstrap-embedded-ansible/README.rst

    source bootstrap-embedded-ansible.sh

-With the script sourced, the ansible enviornment will create a virtual environment at `${HOME}/ansible${ANSIBLE_VERSION}` if it does not already exist.
+With the script sourced, the ansible environment will create a virtual environment at `${HOME}/ansible_venv` if it does not already exist.

 To leave the embedded ansible enviornment run the function `deactivate`.